EBITDA

 EBITDA = Earnings Before Interest, Taxes, Depreciation, and Amortization.

-It’s a quick view of profit from core operations before financing costs (interest), tax effects,
+It’s a quick view of profit from core operations before financing costs (interest), tax effects, and non-cash accounting charges (D&A).

 Why it matters for Investors